Ryan4Reed/js-learnings/README.md

 # learnings
-Place where I keep code related to learnings
+Place where I keep code related to JS learnings